liujiantong/sudoku-solver/README.md

 ```

-## build app for Mac using PyInstaller
+## Build app for Mac using PyInstaller

 ### install pyinstaller
 ```bash